Teachers’ Bargaining Committee

 Teachers’ Bargaining Committee 2020-23

 Patrick is the President of the Saskatchewan Teachers’ Federation.
-He was first elected in 2015 and re-elected at meetings of the STF’s governing Council from 2016 through 2018 and then for a two-year term in 2019.
+He was first elected in 2015 and re-elected annually at meetings of the STF’s governing Council from 2016 through 2018 and then for a two-year term in 2019.

 Prior to serving as STF President, Maze served as the President of the Regina Public School Teachers’ Association.
 He graduated in 2004 from the University of Regina with a master’s degree in educational administration.
 He began his teaching career in Regina in 1996.
 Patrick has also served on the Board of Governors at the University of Regina where he chaired the Board’s Human Resources Committee from 2012 to 2016.

 In 2016, he obtained a certificate in labour negotiations from Queen’s University.

 Samantha is the Vice-President of the Saskatchewan Teachers’ Federation.
 She has served on the provincial Executive since 2015.
 In addition to being a member of the Teachers’ Bargaining Committee, she is also a member of the STF Executive’s Budget, Finance and Audit and Executive Governance committees.